-Programs and waivers which will likely cover more varied DME’s for “in home use”
+Programs and waivers which will likely cover more varied DME for “in home use”

 HCBS programs and waivers working with “Consumer Direction”or “Self Direction”

-“Consumer Direction”or “Self Direction” is essentially a money management model where the participant is largely in charge of how their program budget is spent.
-Each participant is given a budget to so that they can manage their needs and to live independently – along withis they will be given the help of an appointed a financial advisor.
+“Consumer Direction”or “Self Direction” is essentially a money management model, where the program participant is largely in charge of how their program budget is spent.
+Each participant is given a budget so that they may manage their needs and live independently – to do so the participant will be given the help of an appointed a financial advisor.